-Starting in Fall 2014, Monmouth University will offer a full-time physician assistant (PA) program to prepare students to enter this highly sought-after profession.
-With an increasing need for healthcare providers, the PA field is expected to grow rapidly through the next decade.
-This three-year Master of Science program will provide close, personalized training so that students can successfully achieve PA certification.
+Monmouth University offers one of just three physician assistant programs in New Jersey.
+The Marjorie K. Unterberg School of Nursing and Health Studies’ physician assistant (PA) program prepares students to enter this highly sought-after profession.
+Because of an increasing need for healthcare providers, the PA field is expected to grow rapidly through the next decade.
+This three-year Master of Science program provides close, personalized training so that students can successfully achieve PA certification.

 A PA is a medical professional who works as part of a team with a physician.
 PAs have a variety of responsibilities, including...

-To become a physician assistant, students must graduate from an accredited PA educational program, which is modeled on the medical school curriculum.
+To become a PA, students must graduate from an accredited PA educational program, which is modeled on the medical school curriculum.
 They must then become nationally certified and state-licensed to practice medicine with the supervision of a physician.

 The ARC-PA has granted Accreditation-Provisional status to the Monmouth University Physician Assistant Program.

 Accreditation-Provisional is an accreditation status.
 The status indicates that the plans and resource allocation for the proposed program appear to demonstrate the program's ability to meet the ARC-PA Standards, if fully implemented as planned.
 Accreditation-Provisional does not ensure any subsequent accreditation status.
 It is limited to no more than five years from matriculation of the first class.

 Students must graduate from an accredited program in order to be eligible to sit for the Physician Assistant National Certifying Examination (PANCE).